hransom528/quantum/README.md

 # quantum
-Implementation of Qiskit/IBM quantum computing experience
+Implementation of Qiskit/IBM quantum computing experience using Python and Matlab